 - Parents’ work and/or mobile numbers

 - Neighbor’s or nearby relative’s number (if you need someone to watch other kids in an emergency)

-While having the essentials ready to aid in minor injuries and illnesses is important, preventing them – by being aware of potential dangers and being present – is the best line of defense.
-Keeping up with public health measures – good hand hygiene, covering coughs or sneezes in the elbow, wearing a face covering and safe social distancing – also helps families avoid illness, including COVID-19.
+While having the essentials ready to aid in minor injuries and illnesses is important, preventing them — by being aware of potential dangers and being present — is the best line of defense.
+Keeping up with public health measures — good hand hygiene, covering coughs or sneezes in the elbow, and staying home when sick — also helps families avoid illness, such as RSV and the flu.